SecureFromScratch/Workshops/intro_hacking/5-api/walkthrough/users_enumuration.md

 - Go to the payload tab
 - Type different values and combine and users you created between them for example: aaaaa, bbbb, cccccc, cyber_champion ,eeeeee, quality_assurance, gov_il
 - Click the start attack button
 - What do you learn?

+### Passwords Enumuration
+- Now clear the variables in the intruder
+- Supply a user that exists in your system
+- Add the password as a variable
+- Go to the payload tab, clear the list and add a few options for passwords\
+- Start the attack
+- What do you learn?